-Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1st deadline, and you select the single room preference.
+Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1, and you select the single room preference.

-Students who apply after June 1st: We cannot guarantee you a space in residence and you could be placed on a waiting list.
-Space will be offered as it becomes available throughout the summer, and priority will be given to first-year students who live farthest away.
+Students who apply after June 1: We cannot guarantee you a space in residence and you could be placed on a waiting list.
+Space will be offered as it becomes available throughout the summer.

 First-year students should experience living in a traditional dorm-style residence with a roommate.
 It’s a great way to meet other students, socialize and study together.
 Plus you’ll enjoy the convenience of a meal plan.
 Dorm residence is our most affordable option and cleaning services are provided in the common areas and washrooms.

 Suite-style residence is a preferred choice for upper-year students who may like to share amenities and cook and clean for themselves.

 If students are offered a double space and accept the offer, they will have the opportunity to self-select a roommate.
 Housing & Conference Services will notify students who have successfully accepted a double room when the roommate selection time opens.
 Students can then return to the online residence application and select/accept a roommate among those who accepted the same space type and residence building.
 If a student opts not to select a roommate, Housing & Conference Services will assign them a roommate based on compatibility match percentage determined by their answers to the lifestyle preference questions during the application.

 Note that a student may only select/accept one roommate and will no longer have access to Roommate Selection after doing so.
 If circumstances or roommate preference change, please contact firstname.lastname@example.org.

 - The type of room and the residence building being offered,

 - The instructions on how to accept their offers online including paying the room offer deposit.

 If you decline your residence offer then you may ask to be placed on a wait list or have your application cancelled.